mshary/itv/README.md

 On Sept.
 1, 1945, Claude Shannon proved mathematically a further enhancement to the cipher, which proposes random shift to each letter of plaintext, as the perfect solution for the encryption.
 It is now known as *One-Time Pad Encryption*.
 The ITV algorithm is intends to extend this *One-Time Pad Encryption* using some basic Computer Science concepts.

 ### What is it?
 ITV stands for **ID**, **Tag** and **Value**.
-The was originally designed for secure network comminication over public Internet however it can also be used for permanent data storage on disk.
+It was originally designed for secure network comminication over public Internet however it can also be used for permanent data storage on disk.
 It has two variants, character based ITV and word based ITV.
-Let us understand character based ITV (since it is easier to understand for anyone already familiar with *One-Time Pad Encryption*).
+Let us understand character based ITV.

 ## Character Based ITV
 When using character sets in computer, each letter is basically assigned an integer value, which is actually used and understood by computers for internal use.
 For example, using ASCII character set, letter 'A' is represented by integer 65, 'B' is 66 and so on.

 In ITV algorithm, we define a table with three columns.
 The first column represents the numeric value of characters, this column is known as the **ID** of each character.
 The second column also holds numeric value randomly generated within range of **ID** column, this column is known as the **Tag**.
 The third column contains the actual character, which we call the **Value** column.
-This table is called *ITV Table* acts as *encryption key* for this algorithm.
+This table is called *ITV Table* and acts as *encryption key* for this algorithm.

 ### ITV Table
 So considering, numeric values *65, 66, 67 ...
 90* as **ID** and letter *A, B, C ...
 Z* as respective **Value**, we can define **ITV Table** over ASCII character set.
 As for **Tag** column, it should be random but non-repeated number within range *65 - 90* but for simplicity lets assume it is same as **ID** column for now.